SignalK/specification/gitbook-docs/urls_ports.md

 # URLs and Ports

-While Signal K is a transport-agnistic protocol, there are certain conventions that have been established for use on the Web and by clients and servers using HTTP and WebSockets.
+While Signal K is a transport-agnostic protocol, there are certain conventions that have been established for use on the Web and by clients and servers using HTTP and WebSockets.

 ## Ports